OfficeDev/msteams-docs.de-DE/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 // When rsc is enabled the method will be called even when bot is addressed without being @mentioned protected override async Task OnMessageActivityAsync(ITurnContext<IMessageActivity> turnContext, CancellationToken cancellationToken)
 {
-  await turnContext.SendActivityAsync(MessageFactory.Text("Using RSC the bot can recieve messages across channels in team without being @mentioned."));
+  await turnContext.SendActivityAsync(MessageFactory.Text("Using RSC the bot can receive messages across channels in team without being @mentioned."));
 }
 ```